Skip to main content

 Rétes (Strudel)

-A thin, flaky pastry filled with various sweet or savory fillings, such as apple, poppy seed, or cabbage.
-A common dessert enjoyed throughout Central and Eastern Europe.
+Thin, flaky pastry wrapped around sweet or savory fillings like apple, poppy seed, or cabbage.
+It's eaten across Central and Eastern Europe.

 Contains: GlutenContains: Eggs